edalorzo/reactive-learning/README.md

 Now the fundamental question here is whether `isPalindrome` suffers any modifications or if it will continue to work after we did such fundamental change in the nature of our `reverse` function.

-Our `isPalindrome` function will conitnue to work just fine without any modifications, it is just that now, it is also asynchronous.
+Our `isPalindrome` function will continue to work just fine without any modifications, it is just that now, it is also asynchronous.

 ```javascript
 isPalindrome("racecar", console.log);